 Shaw (1977) stated that relationship of persons are systematically arranged with respect to one another in most groups.
-This systematic arrangement provides specific positions for the members within the group.
-Each position in the group structure has an associated role which consists of the behaviour expected of the occupant of that position.
-These roles have been classified as "perceived role" and "enacted role" by several social scientists.
+This systematic arrangement provides specific

+These roles have been classified as perceived role and enacted role by several social scientists

-The perceived role is a set of behaviour. that the occupant of the position believes he should enact.
+The perceived role is a set of behaviour that the occupant of the position believes he should enact.
 This may or may not correspond to the expected role, since the latter depends upon the perceptions of others.
 The enacted role is the set of behaviours an occupant actually carries out.
 When the enacted role departs too much from the expected and/or the perceived role, the role itself will change or the occupant will be evicted from this position.
-In this context, let us examine the term "role".
+In this context, let us examine the term role

-Coutu (1951) had stated that role may be defined as a socially prescribed way of behaving in particular situations for any person occupying a given social position or status.
+Coutu (1951) had stated that role may be defined as a socially prescribed way of behaving in particular situations for any person occupying a given social position or status

 Argyris (1957) defined role as a set of behaviour which was expected of everyone in a particular position, regardless of who he was.
 The behaviour was a course socially ordained and the role therefore set a kind of limit on the types of personality expression possible in any given situation.

-Ogburn and Nimcoff (1964) opined that role was a set of socially expected and approved behaviour patterns consisting of both duties and privileges associated with a particular position in a group.
+Ogburn and Nimcoff (1964) opined that role was a set of socially expected and approved behaviour patterns consisting of both duties and privileges associated with a particular position in a group

-Biddle and Thomas (1966) had used the term "role" to denote prescription, description, evaluation and overt processes to the behaviour of self and others, to the behaviour of individual initiator versus that which was directed to him.
+Biddle and Thomas (1966) had used the term role to denote prescription, description, evaluation and overt processes to the behaviour of self and others, to the behaviour of individual initiator versus that which was directed to him

-Klinger et al. (1969) suggested that the persons who defy prescriptions developed strong resistance to roles in appropriate behaviour.
+Klinger et al (1969) suggested that the persons who defy prescriptions developed strong resistance to roles in appropriate behaviour

 The convenor of Group Farming Committee occupies the position of the leader of the group.
-The perception of the leaader is bent towards assimilating the facts and knowledge which would allow him to make a rational design for what is needed.
+The perception of the leader is bent towards assimilating the facts and knowledge which would allow him to make a rational design for what is needed.
 Accurate perception of the facts and thorough knowledge of the situation are essential for any leader to perform his roles.
-When the leader fails to perceive his roles correctly, not only his own performance, but also the performance of groups would be affected adversly.
+When the leader fails to perceive his roles correctly, not only his own performance, but also the performance of groups would be affected adversly perception and performance of the roles attributed to each person for the success of any organisation or programme.
+Hence it was decided to use role perception and role performance of the convenors of Group Farming Committees as the dependent variables in this study.

-All these: references emphasised the importance of
+All these references emphasised the importance of